rusefi/rusefi_documentation/uaefi121.md

 A: there are no plans to make this unit open source hardware at the moment.
 Same for mega-uaefi hellen module.

+### Q: I have questions!

+A: part of the context is fact that uaefi121 is a sibling of fully open source https://github.com/rusefi/uaefi/ so much of https://github.com/rusefi/rusefi/wiki/uaEFI applies

 ## Changelog

 ### rev B